 Divide the number of pounds by the price. $19.54÷50 =.39

 For example, a 50-pound bag of rice sells for $19.54. $19.54 (cost)÷50 (pounds of rice)=.39¢ (price per pound of rice)

 Best Container For Rice Storage

 When storing white rice for long-term storage, you want to repackage it into Oxygen-free storage for a 30-year shelf-life.

 The best container for long-term rice storage is a 5-gallon food-grade bucket with an 18″x 28″ Mylar bag sealed with a 2000cc oxygen absorber.
 The second best option is to purchase professionally packaged, dry, canned rice in #10 cans.

 There are other methods, but these are the best and cheapest methods.

-When re-packaging rice for long-term storage, freezing is not necessary to kill bug, eggs, and pupae present in most grains.
+When re-packaging rice for long-term storage, freezing is unnecessary to kill bugs, eggs, and pupae in most grains.
 The oxygen-free environment kills them.